MixedRealityETHZ/HoloDaYe/README.md

 ## Coding conventions
 - No strict rules for the format of the code text.
 - Seperate declaration and definitions into header files and cpp files respectively.
 - Before submitting pull requests, you should write unit tests for your code and make sure that the code could work as you expected.
-In such manner the effort to debug for everyone could be minimized.
+In such manner the effort to debug could be minimized for everyone.
 ## File Structure

 |File/Folder Name|Usage|Notice|